 - The great Mingun Bell in the City of Sagaing was cast in 1808, measures 13’ tall and weighs 200 tons.
 This bell is still being rung today.

-- The Tsar Bell in Moscow is currently setting on a pedestal with a large chunk of the bell broken out of it.
-This bell was cast around 1735 and with a weight of over 4 hundred thousand pounds.
-This bell was damaged during a fire in 1737 when the fire was burning in the area of the bell, it was said that in order to put the fire out, they poured water near the bell.
+- The Tsar Bell in Moscow is currently sitting on a pedestal with a large chunk of the bell broken out of it.
+This bell was cast around 1735 and weighs over 400,000 pounds.
+This bell was damaged during a fire in 1737.
+When the fire was burning in the area of the bell, it was said that in order to put the fire out, they poured water near the bell.
 The bell was extremely hot and when the water was poured on it to put the fire out, the bell broke.

 - The World Peace Bell weighs 66,000 lbs. and measures 12′ in diameter.